gcalacdayuniv/2026lms/README.md

 * **`GAS_WEBHOOK_URL`**: The proxy endpoint used to transmit base64 payloads to Google Apps Script.

 ## Recent Feature & Security Updates
+* **Course & Enrollment Pipeline:** Implemented a new decoupled modular domain file (`course.js`) enabling role-based dashboard architectures.
+Users with the 'lecturer' role are provided an interface to create and manage their subjects.
+Users with the standard 'user' role are provided an interface detailing their enrolled subjects alongside an interactive list allowing them to enroll in available courses.
+Database relations (Courses and Enrollments) have been directly integrated into the Cloudflare Worker proxy.
 * **Avatar Storage Optimization & Hotlinking Bypass:** Updated the database schema approach to store Google Drive file URLs instead of heavy Base64 strings to drastically conserve D1 SQL storage limits.
 The frontend dynamically parses these Google Drive download URLs and seamlessly converts them into Google's hidden `thumbnail` endpoint to bypass hotlinking and CORS restrictions on the client side.
 * **Login Authorization Gate:** Added a strict case-insensitive validation check inside the `/api/login` endpoint.
-If a user's `account_status` is not explicitly `active` (e.g., 'Inactive', 'Pending'), the API returns a 403 Forbidden payload, preventing login access until an admin/lecturer modifies the status.

 ## Development Directives
 When asked to add features, debug, or refactor, you must strictly adhere to the following rules:

 1. **Enforce the Architecture via File Separation:** Group logic into its specific domain file inside the `js/` directory.
-Use internal namespace objects (e.g., `AuthModule`, `AppRouter`).
+Use internal namespace objects (e.g., `AuthModule`, `AppRouter`, `CourseModule`).
 2. **No Build Step / Native ES Modules:** Do not suggest npm packages, Webpack, or JS frameworks (React/Vue).
 Rely exclusively on native browser Web APIs and ES Modules (`import`/`export`).
 3. **Strict Static Deployment Constraints:** The frontend is deployed via Cloudflare Pages via GitHub, which ONLY allows `.html`, `.css`, and `.js` files.
 Never suggest creating `.json` files for the frontend.
-Any necessary JSON configurations must be generated dynamically in memory using JavaScript Blobs.
-Dynamic HTML must be injected via `components.js` or domain-specific injectors.
 4. **Database & Security Integrity:** All new database records MUST utilize `crypto.randomUUID()` for primary keys.
 The backend API must NEVER require an `api_secret` from the frontend (security is handled via strict CORS origins).
 D1 batch operations (`env.DB.batch`) should be used for multiple insertions.
-Database schema updates on production data should use non-destructive `ALTER TABLE` commands.
 5. **Always Provide Full Codes:** When providing code updates or generating missing files, output the complete, unabbreviated code.
-Never truncate blocks using placeholders like `// ... rest of the code here`.
+Never truncate blocks using placeholders.
 6. **Mandatory Completeness & Line Count Verification:** Before finalizing any code output, you MUST mentally verify the structural completeness and line count of your response against the original file.
-Ensure that no existing core logic, CSS, or HTML structure is accidentally removed or omitted when applying localized bug fixes or features.
+Ensure that no existing core logic, CSS, or HTML structure is accidentally removed or omitted.

 ## Task
 Whenever the user requests an update, refactor, or addition to the Online Portal, analyze which specific module/file requires changes, draft the exact logic needed using this separated file architecture, output the fully updated structural file scripts, and provide an update to this readme for any significant changes whenever necessary.